Hunmanby: Transport

 Hunmanby used to be on the main coaching road between Scarborough and Hull.
-The A165 road bypasses the town by a 1 km to the east.
+The A165 road bypasses the village by a 1 km to the east.
 The village is served by an hourly bus service between Bridlington and Scarborough with a one-day stopping coach service between Scarborough and London serving a holiday park to the east on the A165 at Hunmanby Moor.

 The holiday park at Hunmanby Moor used to be the Filey Butlin's resort.
 This had its own spur railway from the railway line between Scarborough and Hull (now the Yorkshire Coast Line).
 Whilst the railway to the holiday park closed down in 1977.
 A railway station has been located at Hunmanby since October 1847 when the line first opened.
 Services are hourly between Hull and Scarborough each way, with the station being on an isolated two track section on a largely single line between Bridlington and Seamer.

 Today

 Hunmanby has a number of businesses located within the village, despite its small size.
-These include Deep Sea Electronics, Cirrus Research Plc, Hunprenco, Peninsula Group, Barcodereaders.com, the Apollo Group, the Beck Engineering Group and Luke Atkinson’s cuddle emporium.
-In 2017 Yorkshire's first Whisky distillery was opened on Hunmanby Industrial Estate by the owners of the nearby Wold Top Brewery.
+These include Deep Sea Electronics, Cirrus Research Plc, Hunprenco, Peninsula Group, Barcodereaders.com, the Apollo Group and the Beck Engineering Group.
+In 2017 Yorkshire's first whisky distillery was opened on Hunmanby Industrial Estate by the owners of the nearby Wold Top Brewery.

-The dinosaurs for Blackgang Chine on the Isle of Wight were manufactured in Hunmanby by Beck Engineering and featured on the TV series Blue Peter.
+The dinosaurs for Blackgang Chine on the Isle of Wight were manufactured in Hunmanby by Beck Engineering and featured on the television series Blue Peter.
 Historically it was the home of the Solar Dome greenhouse company, who made an unusual geodetic dome-shaped greenhouse and also had one of only two car manufacturers in Yorkshire in 1911.

 Hunmanby is also the location of a television transmitter which acts as a local relay filler for Filey, Bridlington and the surrounding villages which are unable to receive transmissions from Oliver's Mount and Belmont.
 It also is a terminal for the VSNL Northern Europe submarine telecommunications cable connecting with De Marne in the Netherlands.

 In 2010, Hunmanby won a Silver-gilt at the Britain in Bloom awards, this was the first time the village had entered the competition.

 There is also an autograss track just outside the village.
-In July 2018, actress and radio presenter Roxanne Pallett crashed whilst racing at the site.
-She was cut free from the wreckage and airlifted to hospital with non-life-threatening injuries.
+In 2018, actress and radio presenter Roxanne Pallett crashed whilst racing at the site.